-Since Renewalists respect church history and the struggle that the early Christians went through to achieve doctrinal clarity, and since the Definition exalts Jesus to his rightful place, this website has adopted it.
+Since Renewalists respect church history and the struggle that the early Christians went through to achieve doctrinal clarity, and since the Definition exalts Jesus to his rightful place, I have adopted it.

 Unity around the fulness of Jesus’s one person and dual natures is easy for all global Renewalists to achieve, since the exalted Jesus is central for them.

-We can get a dim look at the two natures of Christ, when we consider that upon being born again, we too have two natures in our one person.
-We are made up of our human nature which we were born with, and upon our being born again (John 3:3), we partake in the divine nature, though to a much lesser degree (2 Pet.
+We can get a dim look at the two natures of Christ, when on our being born again (John 3:3), we consider that we too have two natures in our one person.
+We are made up of our human nature which we were born with, and on our second birth by the regeneration of the Spirit, we partake in the divine nature, though to a much lesser degree (2 Pet.
 1:4).
 When we get tired, does God’s divine nature living in us get tired?
 No. What about our getting hungry?
 Does the divine nature get hungry?
 No. Can we distinguish our human nature from the divine nature?
 Yes, if we deploy the sword / Word of God, which cuts away spirit and soul (Heb.
 4:12).
 And by the way, our spirit is not the same as God’s divine nature, so no heresies, please.
 In any case, Jesus was fully God and fully man, yet without sin.
 We are human, though with a broken image of God, and partly divine because the Spirit lives in us, but only after we are born again.
 So we ourselves can dimly relate to Christ’s two natures.

 To sum up, those two creeds cover the main Christology of the Christian church.